spack/spack/lib/spack/docs/getting_started.rst

 Mixed Toolchains
 ^^^^^^^^^^^^^^^^

-Modern compilers typically come with related compilers for C, C++ and Fortran bundled together.
-When possible, results are best if the same compiler is used for all languages.
+Modern compilers typically come with related compilers for C, C++, and Fortran bundled together.
+For best results, use the same compiler for all languages when possible.

-In some cases, this is not possible.
+This may not be possible.
 For example, starting with macOS El Capitan (10.11), many packages no longer build with GCC, but XCode provides no Fortran compilers.
 The user is therefore forced to use a mixed toolchain: XCode-provided Clang for C/C++ and GNU ``gfortran`` for